mailauki/phase-4-debugging-network-requests-lab/README.md

 - Add a new toy when the toy form is submitted

-  - How I debugged:
+  - How I debugged: First, the controller action `create` had a server error, and looking at it I noticed the typo of the class being "Toys" instead of "Toy".

 - Update the number of likes for a toy

-  - How I debugged:
+  - How I debugged: The response from the like returned a "204 No Content", which means that no information was being sent through.
+So, I knew that there was no json data being returned, and thus noticed that no data was being rendered.
+I added the render to json statement to have the route able to send a responce back.

 - Donate a toy to Goodwill (and delete it from our database)

-  - How I debugged:
+  - How I debugged: I noticed that the routes available didn't include destroy, so I added it, but could have removed the entire only statement based on RESTful conventions.
+Also, the response prior gave a "ActionController::RoutingError" that there was no DELETE method, and that I should look in the routes for the error.